Hyaluron Pen - simple and widely used device, now with a unique novel approach.

 Are there restrictions when it comes to using Hyaluron Pen?

 The main restriction when it comes to beauty procedures of such kind should be common sense.
 However, as we all do know, we cannot always count on that.
-When it comes to the procedure itself, it is totally non-invasive and on the contrary, to several videos that one can find on the internet the pen does not deliver Hyaluronic acid mixture to Hypodermis (subcutaneous tissue) where it would then spread.
+When it comes to the procedure itself, it is totally non-invasive and on the contrary, to several videos that one can find on the internet the pen does not deliver Hyaluronic acid mixture to top layers of the skin where it would then spread.
 The result is much more superficial, thus containing a way smaller effects and/or risks when it comes to damaging health.
 Still, it is obvious (as stated many times over) all users must make sure they can do the procedure and that there are no legal restrictions in their area.
 Different countries may have different rules and regulations regarding this treatment and of course you need to make sure of those before ordering the device from somewhere or joining any training.

 Is it semi-permanent?
 No…

 By no means should the procedure even be called semi-permanent, as in the beauty industry fillers category the substance that is inserted into skin should be much longer lasting and stable like Calcium Hydroxylapatite (CaHA) to be considered semi-permanent.
 One has to understand that compared to CaHa (a well-studied filler produced as Radiesse), for example, that gives volume and boosts natural collagen production, Hyaluronic fillers do not stimulate collagen production at all, it just temporarily enters the skin and is then absorbed.
 Thus fillers used with Hyaluron Pen should be called non-permanent.
 More about that later, keep reading :)